ssk351/Shell-MET/README.md

 # Shell
-scripst related for CDO, Grads,and General
+scripst related to CDO, Grads,and General